JennToo/altgo-us/content/pages/legal.md

 This is currently a pre-requisite for updating your driver's license, to the best of our understanding.

-If you were born in Alabama, there is a law firm in Birmingham that has helped several people update their birth certificates without requiring surgery.
-You can find [their contact information here][5].
+If you were born in Alabama, there are a few lawyers in Birmingham that have helped several people update their birth certificates without requiring surgery.
+You can try either [Maynard Cooper][5] or [Magic City legal services][magic-city].

 If you were born outside Alabama, refer to [the specific guide for your state][3].